Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 Kevin Love Insights vs. the Knicks

-- On the glass, the Knicks are seventh in the league, conceding 42 rebounds per game.
+- On the boards, the Knicks are ranked seventh in the league, conceding 42 rebounds per game.

-- Looking at assists, the Knicks have allowed 25.1 per game, 13th in the NBA.
+- Looking at assists, the Knicks are 13th in the league, conceding 25.1 per game.

-- In terms of 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.
+- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the league.

 Kevin Love vs. the Knicks